Iwate, Iwate: History

 The area of present-day Iwate was part of ancient Mutsu Province.
 It was under the control of the Nambu clan during the Edo period, who ruled Morioka Domain under the Tokugawa shogunate.

 Numakunai, Kawaguchi, Ikkatai and Midō villages were created within Kita-Iwate District on April 1, 1889, with the establishment of the modern municipality system.
 Kita-Iwate and Minami-Iwate Districts merged to form Iwate District on March 29, 1896.
 The four villages merged to form Iwate Town on July 21, 1955.

 Government

 Iwate has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
 Iwate, together with the city of Hachimantai and the town of Kuzumaki, contributes two seats to the Iwate Prefectural legislature.
 In terms of national politics, the town is part of Iwate 2nd district of the lower house of the Diet of Japan.

 Economy

 The local economy is based on agriculture.
 Iwate is famous for its blueberry production.

 Education

 Iwate has five public elementary schools and three public middle schools operated by the town government, and one public high school operated by the Iwate Prefectural Board of Education.

+Sports

+Iwate is home to FC Zebra Ladies Iwate, a women's football team playing in the Tohoku Women's Football League Division 2.